Kunlun (mythology)

 The Kunlun (崑崙 (昆仑, Kūnlún, K'un-lun)) or Kunlun Shan is a mountain or mountain range in Chinese mythology, an important symbol representing the axis mundi and divinity.

-The mythological Kunlun is based on various sources — mythologic and geographic — of the modern so-called Kunlun Mountains of the Tibetan Plateau and Mount Kailash (as an archetypal omphalos).
-The term "Kunlun" has also been applied to Southeastern Asian lands or islands and seemingly even Africa — although the relationship to the mountain is not clear beyond the nomenclature.
-In any case, Kunlun refers to distant, exotic, and mysterious places.
+The mythological Kunlun is based on various mythologic and geographic sources from the Himalayan countries of India, China, Nepal, Bhutan, Pakistan and Afghanistan, including the Kunlun Mountains of the Tibetan Plateau and Mount Kailash (as an archetypal omphalos).
+The term "Kunlun" has also been applied to Southeastern, South and West Asian lands or islands and seemingly even Europe —although the relationship to the mountain is not clear beyond the nomenclature.
+Kunlun Mountains are also possible derivation and related to Mount Sumeru(myth), which is also directly referenced to Himalayas.

+In any case, in Asian Mythology and folklore-combined, Kunlun refers to distant, exotic, and mysterious places.
 Different locations of Kunlun have been ascribed in the various legends, myths, and semi-historical accounts in which it appears.
 These accounts typically describe Kunlun as the dwelling place of various gods and goddesses where fabled plants and mythical creatures may also be found.
-Many important events in Chinese mythology were based around Kunlun.
+Many important events in Asian mythology were based around Kunlun and Sumeru.

 Historical development

 As the mythology related to the Kunlun developed, it became influenced by the later introduction of ideas about an axis mundi from the cosmology of India.
 The Kunlun became identified with (or took on the attributes of) Mount Sumeru.

-Another historical development in the mythology of Kunlun (again with Indian influence) was that — rather than just being the source of the Yellow River — Kunlun began to be considered the source of four major rivers, flowing to the four quarters of the compass.
+Another historical development in the mythology of Kunlun (again with Indian influence) was that—rather than just being the source of the Yellow River—Kunlun began to be considered the source of four major rivers, flowing to the four quarters of the compass.

 The Kunlun mythos was also influenced by developments within the Taoist tradition, and Kunlun came to be perceived as more of a paradise than a dangerous wilderness.

-Some recent research proposed that, over time, the merging of various traditions has resulted in a duality of paradises – i.e., an East Paradise, identified with Mount Penglai, and a West Paradise, identified with Kunlun Mountain.
+Some recent research proposed that, over time, the merging of various traditions has resulted in a duality of paradises—i.e., an East Paradise, identified with Mount Penglai, and a West Paradise, identified with Kunlun Mountain.
 A pole replaced a former mythic system that opposed Penglai with Guixu ("Returning Mountain"), and the Guixu mythological material was transferred to the Kunlun mythos.